csci3251-2022/project-team-a/readme.md

-# This team hasn't started yet...
+# This team has started yet...

-Check back later!
+Check the issue tab for your own task!

 **Please read `tasks.md` to start your work.**